AISyLab/IterativeDLFramework/README.md

 ## Additional information ##

 For the two considered datasets, __cswap_pointer__ and __cswap_arith__, all scalar multiplications contain exactly 255 bits, resulting in 255 sub-traces per scalar multiplication.
-In case your dataset contains scalar multiplication (or modular exponentiation) traces with different bit lengths, you need to set the parameter __equal_sizes_traces=False__ before running the framework (this parameter is to True as a default value):
+In case your dataset contains scalar multiplication (or modular exponentiation) traces with different bit lengths, you need to set the parameter __equal_sizes_traces=False__ before running the framework (this parameter is set to __True__ as a default value):

 ```python
 framework.run_iterative(